Pandaqi/El-Troubadour/el-troubadour/content/about.md

 I love [singer-songwriter stuff](/tags/singer-songwriter), small songs with just a piano and a voice, cute melodies or heartbreaking lyrics.

+But due to the health issues I'll explain below, I also make [instrumental](/tags/instrumental) music from time to time.

-But I also love [folk/pop/rock](/tags/folk-pop-rock) - the stomping your foot, shouting along, breaking your guitar strings kind.
+I love [folk/pop/rock](/tags/folk-pop-rock)---the stomping your foot, shouting along, breaking your guitar strings kind.

 But I also grew up in the theatre, creating a love for [musical theatre songs](/tags/musical-theatre).
 I'm just as likely to start belting "Empty Chairs at Empty Tables" as I am to sing some obscure Mumford & Sons song.

-And due to the health issues I'll explain below, I also make [instrumental](/tags/instrumental) music from time to time.
+Though these last two categories currently don't have any album yet, due to those darn health issues.

 ## My Body